aj4abinjacob/Git-Notes/README.md

 git tag -d V1.0 to delete a particular tag <br>

 ### git branch
-git branch is used while adding new functionality fixing bugs without effecting the main branch git branch - It shows all branches git branch branchName - To create  a branch git switch branchName - To switch to a branch git switch -c branchName - To create and switch to that branch git tag -d V1.0 to delete a particular tag
+git branch is used while adding new functionality fixing bugs without effecting the main branch <br>
+git branch - It shows all branches <br>
+git branch branchName - To create  a branch <br>
+git switch branchName - To switch to a branch <br>
+git switch -c branchName - To create and switch to that branch <br>
+git tag -d V1.0 to delete a particular tag <br>